01 December 2017 | TRAFFIC International News Release

 Experts speakers included representatives from the World Custom Organization’s (WCO) Regional Intelligence Liaison Office (RILO) for Asia and the Pacific; China General Customs; State Administration for Industry & Commerce; Technical Investigation Department of Beijing Police Bureau; Beijing Xicheng Procuratorate; Nanjing Forest Police College; and TRAFFIC.

-Topics discussed included: the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and Wild Animal Protection Laws in China; case studies on wildlife smuggling through logistics channels; laws and regulations governing wildlife trade online and the logistics industry; the current levels of wildlife crime online and in the logistics sector; identification of species regularly traded as pets; identification of wild animal and plant products; and techniques used to combat crime.
-Frontline Forest Police and Customs officials also shared their skills and experiences in combating wildlife crimes.
+Topics discussed included: the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and Wild Animal Protection Laws in China; case studies on wildlife smuggling through logistics channels; laws and regulations governing wildlife trade online and the logistics industry; the current levels of go site wildlife crime online and in the logistics sector; identification of species regularly traded as pets; identification of wild animal and plant products; and techniques used to combat crime.
+Frontline Forest Police and Customs officials also shared their skills and experiences in combating can i buy dapoxetine over the counter wildlife crimes.

 TRAFFIC spoke about Standard Operating Procedure (SOP) manuals for the internet and logistic companies on combatting wildlife crime.

 “Wildlife crime through the internet and logistics channels has become a key issue in recent years and Standard Operating Procedure manuals aim to provide practical guidance to companies to help in combatting such crime,” said Zhou Fei, Head of TRAFFIC’s China Office.